Stefen-Taime/eventmusic/README.md

 docker run --network="host" --name eventmusic-container stefen2020/eventmusic:v1
 ```

-## Usage

-Place your CSV files in a known directory and ensure your Docker container has access to this directory, possibly through Docker volumes.
-The application expects CSV files to follow a specific format corresponding to the Avro schema.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.